k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 You can also activate the AI Assistant in the opposite direction, which would explain an existing SQL query in natural language.
 To do that, click on the `SQL → Text` button.

-When the AI Assistant is activated inside a DB select function, like in BW DB Query actors or in Graphit node, the native language statement is saved as a comment alongside the SQL.
+When the AI Assistant is activated inside a DB select function, like in Broadway DB Query actors or in Graphit nodes, the natural language statement is saved as a comment alongside the SQL.